 Please feel free to roam our website where we have provided lots of information about our fruit production and organic management.
 We will be continuing to add information to various sections.

-We have been busy making jams, jellies and juices with our healthy fruits.
 Jams use whole fruits.
 Berries are steam juiced, with the juice used to make jellies.
 We use certified organic cane sugar and Sure Jell low sugar pectin ingredients.
 We cook in small batches.
 I think we have produced some great flavors that you will want to try.
-We have several customers that buy bulk by the case, as this is the only time of year these flavors are available.
+The jellies are sweeter than jams.
 Here's what we have available.

 Elderberry Cordial Jelly - a hint of cinnamon